OrangeFox86/DreamcastControllerUsbPico/README.md

 # Maple Bus Implementation

-**Disclaimer:** I'm still working through this interface, so information here is not guaranteed to be 100% accurate.

 Maple Bus is the name of the bus used for the controller interface on the Dreamcast.
+This project simulates a host communicating on a maple bus.
+All of the code pertaining to the Maple Bus implementation is located under [src/hal/MapleBus](src/hal/MapleBus).

 ## Hardware Overview